Conedy/Conedy/testing/createNetwork/rewireUndirected.rst

-network.rewireUndirected(prop, node)
+``network.rewireUndirected(probability, node)``
 	Replaces bidirectional connections in the network by connections between randomly chosen source and target nodes.
-Only use for networks which are undirected.
+	For use with undirected networks only.

 Parameters
 ----------

-prop : double
+``probability``: double (:math:``\in\left[ 0, 1 \right]``)
-   Replacement propability.
+   Replacement probability.

-node : nodeTemplate
+``node`` : node template
-   Only consider edges for replacement if both source and target node is of this type.
-If no nodeTemplate is specified, all edges are considered.
+	Only consider edges for replacement if both, source and target node are of this type.
+	If not specified, all edges are considered.